Bella Hadid Flashes Cleavage, Appears Braless On The Beach

 When it comes to photo shoots, Bella Hadid has yet to falter.
 The 22-year-old is fronting Vogue Spain this month, and her May 20 Instagram update is sharing the cover.

 The snap shows Bella on a beach.
-Golden sands and blue oceans behind her make for an attractive backdrop, but there’s no denying what forms the photo’s focal point.
+Golden sands and the blue ocean behind her make for an attractive backdrop, but there’s no denying what forms the photo’s focal point.
 Bella is looking right into the camera with a piercing gaze, although the finish itself doesn’t seem provocative.
 The shoot appears to have hired a stylist with a bohemian edge.
 Bella’s cropped cream shirt comes printed with floral motifs in blues and reds, and they’re contrasted by diamond-shaped patterns on an open, sarong-like skirt.
 While the seemingly braless tee flashes the model’s tan cleavage and bronzed stomach, the skirt offers a flashing of leg.

 Windswept and carefree, Bella’s look comes with minimal flourishes.
 Pendant earrings are the only jewelry, although an eye-catching chunky chain in metallics is snaking its way around the model’s waist.
 Clipped to her top, it disappears into Bella’s low-cut shirt.